 - Use a transformer specially built for TENS.

-- Build this transformer with a ferrite core with double “U” and two separate windings, one on one leg and one on & #8217; other.
+- Build this transformer with a ferrite core with double “U” and two separate windings, one on one leg and one on the other.

 - Try a transformer which has two separate windings, one from 12 volts and one from 24 volts.
-But in this case you should delete l & #8217; winding that was provided for the 220 volts to prevent it from developing excessively high voltages that can Pierce l & #8217; isolation of its enameled wire.
+But in this case you should delete the wrapping that was scheduled for 220 volts in order to avoid that on it to develop too high voltages able to pierce the insulation of its enameled wire.

-- Or you could use a transformer with 12 primary v 110 or 220 Volt and eliminate from the primary much of the wire until its impedance becomes four times that of & #8217; per winding 12 volts.
+- Or you could use a transformer with 12 primary v 110 or 220 volts and eliminate from the primary large part of the wire until that its impedance becomes four times that of the winding to 12 volts.